thewchan/uxf/py/README.md

 linting, for deleting unused _ttypes_, and for replacing imports to ensure that UXF files are stand-alone.

-Installed alongside `uxf.py` are `uxflint.py` and `uxfconvert.py` which
+Installed alongside `uxf.py` are: `uxfconvert.py`, `uxfcompare.py`, and
-might prove useful to see how to use `uxf`.
+`uxflint.py`.
 For example, `uxfconvert.py` can losslessly convert `.uxf` to `.json` or `.xml` and back.
-It can also do some simple conversions to and from `.csv`, to `.ini`, and to and from `.sqlite`, but these are really to illustrate use of the `uxf.py` APIs.
-And also see the UXF test files in the `../testdata` folder, the Python examples in the `py/eg` folder, and the Python tests in the `py/t` folder.
+It can also do some simple conversions to and from `.csv`, to `.ini`, and to and from `.sqlite`, but these are really to illustrate use of the `uxf.py` APIs. `uxfcompare.py` can compare two UXF files, either for equality, i.e., they both contain the same data, with lists and tables compared value by value in order, and maps compared by item—regardless of order (since UXF Maps are unordered), or for equivalence.
+A UXF file can be linted using `python3 -m uxf -l file.uxf`; but to lint any number of files, use `uxflint.py`.

+Also see the UXF test files in the `../testdata` folder, the Python examples in the `py/eg` folder, and the Python tests in the `py/t` folder.

 If you just want to create a small standalone `.pyz`, you could simply copy `uxf.py` and `editabletuple.py` into your project folder and include them in